Conflict a family affair is a heart warming controversial trilogy by Bernard Preston, this is chapter 25.

 Femoro Acetabular Impingement Syndrome Pincer ... grasp this and you may save yourself from a total hip replacement in twenty years time.

-Easy lunch recipes are for those that recognise that this may have become the unhealthiest meal of the day; costly, adding daily to the waistline and probably loaded with inflammatory oils that keep the rheumatologist and chiropractor in business.
+Easy lunch recipes are for those that recognise that this may have become the unhealthiest meal of the day; costly, adding daily to the waistline and probably loaded with inflammatory oils that keep the rheumatologist and chiropractor in business; a fast food lunch will add plenty of conflict in the future.

 Lunch is a not unimportant meal.
 Ignore it and you'll eat too much in the evening with a nasty indigestion heartburn to go with it.
 Here you'll find an easy packed HEALTHY SLOW LUNCH MADE FAST.
 How fast?
 In four minutes...